andikleen/simple-pt/README.md

 * set up PT filters, such as kernel filter
 * start and stop traces at specific kernel addresses
 * support tracing multiple processes
-* print all function calls
+* print all function calls in "ftrace" style
 * simple driver that could be ported to older kernel releases or other operating systems
 * simple code base that is easily changed.
 * modular "unix style" design with simple tools that do only one thing